 - Water (and red wine)!

-In some places, like Paris for example, I found if you don’t at least make an effort to open a conversation in French, many people won’t talk with you.
-In my experience, even a very badly-spoken “Parlez-vous Anglais?” (do you speak English?) helped.
+In some places, like Paris, for example, I found if you don’t at least make an effort to open a conversation in French, many people won’t talk with you.
+In my experience, even a very badly-spoken “Parlez-vous Anglais?”
+(Do you speak English?)
+It helped.

 I joked that I butchered the beautiful language so badly that they felt compelled to speak English if they could.
-Overcoming a language barrier sometimes mean being willing to laugh at yourself.
+Overcoming a language barrier sometimes means being willing to laugh at yourself.

 Language Pro Tips

-I have found it’s helpful to bring a small phrasebook with me when I travel to help prompt me to some of the more common phrases when I get stuck.
-And, it shows you’re making an effort!
+I have found it helpful to bring a small phrasebook with me when I travel to help prompt me to some of the more common phrases when I get stuck.
+And it shows you’re making an effort!

 I love the Rick Steeves phrasebooks for European languages like Spanish, French, Italian, German, and others.
-Lonely Planet makes some great phrasebooks as well for European countries as well as many others like Thailand, China, and Russia.
+Lonely Planet makes some great phrasebooks for European countries and many others like Thailand, China, and Russia.